 The easiest way to tell this plant from poison ivy is to look at the leaf attachment to the twig.
 Boxelder leaves are arranged oppositely, meaning the leaves attach to the twig at the same spot on the opposite side (directly opposite from each other).

-Poison ivy leaves are alternately arranged, meaning the leaves attach to the twig in an alternating pattern, not at the same spot.
+The leaves of poison ivy are alternately arranged, which means they attach to the twig in an alternating pattern, not at the same spot.

 While poison ivy has 3 simple leaves, boxelder leaves are compound, meaning they are made up of 3 to 7 leaflets.
 To differentiate a leaf from a leaflet, look for the lateral bud.
 Lateral buds only appear at the base of a leaf.
 View an example of a simple versus compound leaf.

-Another quick way to tell them apart is that the stem of new growth on boxelder is often reddish/pink or purple.
+Another quick way to tell them apart is that the new growth stem on boxelder is often reddish/pink or purple.

 About Boxelder

-Boxelder is the only maple with compound leaves.
-It is found throughout the eastern half of the United States.
-Boxelder is also known as ashleaf maple or boxelder maple.
-It tolerates a variety of soil types and moisture regimes.
-It is drought-tolerant as well as heat-tolerant and cold-tolerant.
+Boxelder is the only maple tree with compound leaves.
+This tree grows throughout the eastern half of the United States and is also known as ash leaf maple or boxelder maple.
+Boxelder tolerates a variety of soil types and moisture regimes.
+It is drought-tolerant, heat-tolerant, and cold-tolerant.

-Box elder is fast-growing and reaches a height of up to 50 feet.
-It is somewhat shade tolerant but often grows at the forest edge.
+Box elder is fast-growing and can reach a height of up to 50 feet.
+It is somewhat shade-tolerant but often grows at the forest edge.
 This tree is dioecious, meaning it has separate male and female trees.
-The wind pollinates the flowers of the female trees.
-The wind also helps disperse the seeds of the boxelder, which are known as samaras.
+The wind pollinates the flowers of the female trees and helps disperse the seeds of the boxelder, which are known as samaras.

 Value to Wildlife

 Boxelders provide cover and food to a variety of wildlife.
-Birds and small mammals eat the seeds (samaras).
-White-tailed deer eat the young leaves.
-This tree is a host plant for the imperial moth and the cecropia moth as well as nearly 300 other species of butterflies and moths (Urban Ecology Center, 2013).
+Birds and small mammals eat the seeds (samaras), and white-tailed deer eat the young leaves.
+This tree is a host plant for the imperial moth and the cecropia moth, as well as nearly 300 other species of butterflies and moths (Urban Ecology Center, 2013).